 This test was by far the most difficult to illustrate!
 I used a different lens here, the Canon 24-105mm, opened all the way to an f/2.8 with an ND.6.
-I started at about a 32mm and zoomed in to 105mm.
-I used the peaking focus tool on the camera to find the most precise focus, instead of by eye.
+I started at about a 32mm and zoomed-in to 105mm.
+The peaking focus tool on the camera was used to find the most precise focus, instead of my eye.
 With the Angenieux, I was using the full range of the zoom, shooting at an f/5.6 with no ND.

 Mount Types for Cinema Lenses

 With still lenses, the manufacturer of the lens typically determines the mount.
 Canon makes EF mount glass, Nikon makes F mount, Sony makes E (or FE mount to use the a7/a9 series full frame E mount parlance), and so on.
 The lenses are designed to be used with that company’s cameras.
 They do not need to be concerned with making sure the lens can work on any camera out there.

 To mount the PL lens, simply place the notch over the small pin and tighten the friction mount on the camera.
 This style of lens mount is very sturdy and can support the increased weight and size of cinema lenses.